siegkamgo/moralis-money-faq/affiliates/welcome and faq.md

 **How to drive traffic?**

-1. Create content on YouTube, Twitter and other social media showcasign Moralis Money and introduce it to new people who have never heard about it before
+1. Create content on YouTube, Twitter and other social media showcasing Moralis Money and introduce it to new people who have never heard about it before
 2. Be active in Telegram/Discord groups for altcoin traders.
 This is a very effective strategy as you know that those people are trading altcoins.
 Share your affiliate links in all such groups.
 3. Create SEO content.